-Amy Bokker was named the third head coach in Ohio State women’s lacrosse program history in June of 2019 and enters her first season with the Buckeyes in 2020.
-Bokker comes to Ohio State from Stanford, where she led the Cardinal to six conference titles and eight NCAA tournament appearances over 11 seasons as head coach.
+Amy Bokker was named the third head coach in Ohio State women’s lacrosse program history in June 2019.
+Bokker came to Ohio State from Stanford, where she led the Cardinal to six conference titles and eight NCAA tournament appearances over 11 seasons as head coach.

-Bokker, the winningest coach in Stanford history, owns a record of 245-161 as a head coach over 23 seasons at American, George Mason and Stanford.
+Bokker owns a record of 263-181 as a head coach over 25 seasons at American, George Mason, Stanford and Ohio State.
 The Phoenixville, Pa., native also served as an assistant coach for the U.S. National Team.
 In 2013, Bokker helped coach the U.S. to the 2013 FIL Women’s World Cup title.
 After joining the staff as an assistant in 2010, Bokker helped coach the U.S. to its seventh world title as the Americans outscored opponents by a combined 127-34 over seven games in Oshawa, Ontario.

 Bokker assisted the Canadian National Team in the 2009 FIL World Cup in Prague, Czech Republic, where it captured the bronze medal, the first medal the country had won in 28 years.

 Bokker received her first head coaching position at American University in 1997, leading the Eagles to a school-best 8-8 record and earning the 1997 Colonial Athletic Association (CAA) Coach of the Year award.
 During her time at American, Bokker was also the assistant for field hockey.